-- 20. How many licenses or registrations does the board issue each year?
-How many renewals does the board issue each year? - 21.
-How many licenses or registrations has the board denied over the past four years based on criminal history that is determined to be substantially related to the qualifications, functions, or duties of the profession, pursuant to BPC § 480?
+21. How many licenses or registrations has the board denied over the past four years based on criminal history that is determined to be substantially related to the qualifications, functions, or duties of the profession, pursuant to BPC § 480?
 Please provide a breakdown of each instance of denial and the acts the board determined were substantially related.

 In the last four fiscal years, the Board has denied 24 applications for licensure or registration based on conviction history.
-The chart below details the convictions on which each denial was based.
+All 24 applications were for Opticianry program registration.
+The chart below details the convictions each denial was based on.
 Please note that one of the applicants listed below applied for two registration types, but their conviction history is only listed once.